 SmartPlans can be assigned to any contact once it is uploaded and grouped through tagging in Command.
 The best part?
 The system updates in real time and catalogs every touch for an in-depth history of when every contact is made.

 You will find that day-to-day administrative tasks, personnel issues, and other responsibilities can eat up a lot of your workday, particularly as your team grows.
 That said, don’t let these veer you off track: delegate those duties and commit a generous time block to lead generation, guarding it against intrusion.
 Use this time to prospect, follow up with existing leads, and assign leads to SmartPlans.
 Nothing short of an actual emergency should pull you away from lead generation.
 And, no matter how good business is, never take your foot off the gas.

 “While time really isn’t money, it is convertible to money.
 Ultimately, lead generation is the most dollar-productive activity you can do for your real estate business.” – Gary Keller

-To really kick-start your year and ramp up your real estate career, sign up to attend the KW MAPS Models course held in Austin, Texas, January 29 – January 31.
+To ramp up your real estate career, sign up to attend the KW MAPS Models course held digitally August 18 – 27.

 What you’ll receive:

 - A thorough overview and review of the KWRI models that are used by our most successful KW agents and leadership

 - New practical and applicable models for market center leadership

 - The most updated fundamental models from the MREA to grow your business